savs95/savs95.github.io/_pages/about.md

   - /about.html
 ---
 **Apoorv Vikram Singh**
-*Ph.D.
-Candidate*
+*Ph.D.*
 *Computer Science*
 <a href="https://engineering.nyu.edu/academics/departments/computer-science-and-engineering"><img src="images/nyu_long.png" alt="NYU Tandon" width="150" height="75"></a>

 ---

-I am a final year Ph.D. candidate at the department of Computer Science at the NYU Tandon School of Engineering.
-I am a part of the [Algorithms and Foundations Group](https://wp.nyu.edu/tandonschoolofengineering-algorithms/), where I am being advised by [Dr Chris Musco](https://www.chrismusco.com/).
+I graduated from NYU in August 2026 with my PhD in computer science under the supervision of [Christopher Musco](https://www.chrismusco.com/).
+At NYU, I was a part of the [Algorithms and Foundations Group](https://wp.nyu.edu/tandonschoolofengineering-algorithms/).

 Before joining NYU, I was a visiting researcher at the MODAL team in INRIA Lille where I worked with [Dr Hemant Tyagi](https://hemant-tyagi.github.io/) and [Dr Mihai Cucuringu](http://www.stats.ox.ac.uk/~cucuring/) (Univ of Oxford).
 Before that I was a Project Associate in the Dept. of Computer Science and Automation, Indian Institute of Science, where I worked with [Dr Anand Louis](https://www.csa.iisc.ac.in/~anandl/) and [Dr Amit Deshpande](https://www.microsoft.com/en-us/research/people/amitdesh/)  (Microsoft Research, India).
 I obtained my undergraduate degree from [IIIT Bangalore](https://www.iiitb.ac.in/).

-**Research Interests**: My research interests lie at the intersection of theoretical computer science and statistical machine learning, with a focus on theoretical foundations of big data.
-Currently, I am working on sublinear time graph problems and clustering problems.
-I am also interested in probabilistic combinatorics, Sum of Squares Hierarchy, and Discrepancy Theory (see [Reading Group](/reading/)).
+**Research Interests**: My research lies at the intersection of numerical linear algebra, statistics, theoretical computer science, and machine learning.
+I develop fast, scalable algorithms with rigorous theoretical guarantees, with an emphasis on methods that remain effective on large, real-world datasets.
+My interests include randomized and sublinear algorithms, spectral and eigenvalue problems, moment matching, differential privacy, spectral graph theory, and information retrieval.

+---
+I am currently on the job market and am interested in both academic and industry opportunities.
+On the academic side, I am seeking postdoctoral positions in numerical linear algebra, spectral graph theory, differential privacy, and related areas.
+In industry, I am interested in applied research and research engineering roles focused on large-scale information retrieval, machine learning and data science, numerical algorithms, and optimization.
 ---

 # Publications